-I discovered my love of chalk art in high school at my school’s community festival and continued to develop a passion for it in college, using chalk to promote campus events.
-After participating in the Luna Park Chalk Art Festival (where it rained the first year), I kept coming back.
-Then I branched out to other festivals including I Madonnari in Santa Barbara, Pasadena Chalk Festival and Palo Alto Festival of the Arts.
+How'd I start?
+My high school had a chalk festival.
+Then, I was the student activities coordinator in college and we used chalk to promote events around campus.
+How'd I grow?
+I participated in the Luna Park Chalk Art Festival (where it rained the first year) and kept coming back!
+Then, I branched out to other festivals including I Madonnari in Santa Barbara, Pasadena Chalk Festival, Palo Alto Festival of the Arts and even the big Chalk Festival in Venice, FL and Chalktoberfest in Marietta, GA.

 Use a light touch and blend chalk with a scrap of carpet, craft foam, or your finger for solid color and to fill crevices in the pavement.